Skip to content

 In time, we hope SPIRIT's Board will be made up of Indigenous leaders, elders, and longtime community stewards — people who actually represent who lives on the Front Range.

-For now, the five of us are the starting team.
+For now, the six of us are the starting team.
 Our goal is to become regular members of the Front Range Commons, with no more authority than anyone else.
-SPIRIT exists to serve the Commons, not to keep itself going.
+As SPIRIT exists to serve the Commons, not to keep itself going.